-- Tooth pain can be prevented by practicing proper oral hygiene with brushing, flossing, and mouth rinsing.
+- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

-We are always ready to assist you when there is a dental emergency.
+We are always ready to assist you in the event of a dental emergency.
 Use Authority Dental to search for local emergency dentists.
-We're open 24/7.
+We are open 24/7.

-How to treat tooth pain and what home remedies may be useful?
-Here's everything you need to know.
+How to treat tooth pain and what home remedies may be helpful?
+Here is everything you need to know.

 Toothache causes and treatment

 When the nerve of a tooth is irritated, you feel pain.
-This may happen for different reasons and there are different treatment options for each case.
-If the pain is caused by a dental issue, your dentist will be able to relieve it.
+This may occur for various reasons, and there are different treatment options available for each case.
+If a dental issue causes the pain, your dentist will be able to relieve it.

 First, the problem needs to be diagnosed.
-This will include a visual inspection and consultation and some X-rays may be taken.
-The dentist will then decide on the best course of action to get rid of the pain.
+This will include a visual inspection and consultation, and some X-rays may be taken as needed.
+The dentist will then determine the best course of action to alleviate the pain.

 Decay